groboclown/precision-shell/README.md

 * Background jobs or job control.
 * Allow for interactive execution.
 * Anything with the network.
 * Tell you how to use it.
-That's what this file is for.
+That's what this document is for.

 ## Why Would I Need It?